learn-co-curriculum/dsc-cumulative-distribution-function/README.md

 <img src="die.jpg" width=200>

 Lets see an example of rolling a single die.
 The probability of rolling a specific number e.g.  2 is 1 out of 6, 1/6, 0.166.
 (Remember thats how we calculated a pmf)
-Think of a situation (maybe a gambling game) where you don't just want a 2 as you are okay with a 2 or any number less than it.
+Think of a situation (maybe a gambling game) where you want either a 2 or any number less than it.
 In this case, there is only one other number: 1.

 So you roll your die looking for a 2 OR a 1.
 You are now looking for 2 outcomes out of 6 (instead of just one as earlier), hence the probability now is 2/6 = 1/3.